RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Important Questions 2.md

 ### Question # 3 - Which	of	the	following	aspects	of	an	application	is	MOST	likely	to	be	a component	of	measured	service	with	all	SaaS	implementations?
 A.	CPU
 B.	Storage
-C.	Number	of	users
+**C.**	Number	of	users
 D.	Memory

-### Question # 4 - In	a	traditional	data	center,	resources	are	owned,	controlled,	andmaintained	by	a	single	entity	for	their	exclusive	use	for	services	and systems.
+### Question # 4 - In	a	traditional	data	center,	resources	are	owned,	controlled,	and maintained	by	a	single	entity	for	their	exclusive	use	for	services	and systems.
 Within	a	cloud	environment,	this	infrastructure	is	shared	among many	different	customers.
 What	is	this	concept	called?
 A.	Co-location
 B.	Elasticity
 C.	System	sharing
-D.	Resource	pooling
+**D.**	Resource	pooling

-### Question # 5 - Which	of	the	following	concepts,	pertaining	to	cloud	computing,	allowsthe	cloud	customer	to	provision	services	with	minimal	assistance	or involvement	from	the	cloud	provider?
+### Question # 5 - Which	of	the	following	concepts,	pertaining	to	cloud	computing,	allows the	cloud	customer	to	provision	services	with	minimal	assistance	or involvement	from	the	cloud	provider?
-A.	On-demand	self-service
+**A.**	On-demand	self-service
 B.	Auto-scaling
 C.	Elasticity
 D.	Customer	self-provisioning

-### Question # 6 - Which	concept	of	cloud	computing	pertains	to	the	ability	to	reusecomponents	and	services	of	an	application	for	other	purposes?
+### Question # 6 - Which	concept	of	cloud	computing	pertains	to	the	ability	to	reuse components	and	services	of	an	application	for	other	purposes?
 A.	Portability
 B.	Interoperability
-C.	Resource	pooling
+**C.**	Resource	pooling
 D.	Elasticity

-### Question # 7 - Which	of	the	following	threat	types	is	mostly	likely	to	occur	as	a	result	ofan	organization	moving	from	a	traditional	data	center	to	a	cloud
+### Question # 7 - Which	of	the	following	threat	types	is	mostly	likely	to	occur	as	a	result	of an	organization	moving	from	a	traditional	data	center	to	a	cloud environment?
-environment?
 A.	Insufficient	due	diligence
-B.	Data	breach
+**B.**	Data	breach
 C.	Insecure	APIs
 D.	System	vulnerabilities